spryker/docker-sdk/docs/04-linking-to-project.md

 Spryker Cloud does not support forks of `spryker/docker-sdk`.
 :::

-## 2. Choose the way how the project repository contains the link.
+## 2. Configuring the link in the project repository

+Depending on your project requirements, choose one of the following ways to configure the link to docker/sdk:

-### Git Submodule
+* Git submodule:

-Use this approach when you want:
-- To customize docker/sdk.
+  * To customize docker/sdk.
-- A simple way to fetch a specific version of docker/sdk.
+  * To have a simple way to fetch a particular version of docker/sdk.
-- A strict hash-to-hash link.
+  * To link hash to hash
+* Reference file:
+  * to link to the latest commit in a branch
+  * when Git Submodlue is not supported

+### Git submodule

+To link via git submodule:

-1. Create a submodule:
+1. Create a git submodule:
 ```bash
 git submodule add git@github.com:spryker/docker-sdk.git ./docker
 ```

-2. Checkout the local clone of the repository to a specific hash,branch, or tag:
+2. Checkout the local clone of the repository to a specific hash, branch, or tag:
 ```bash
 cd docker
 git checkout my-branch